elasticio/elasticio.github.io/content/_getting-started/quota-overview.md

 A quota defines the limit of usable resources in your Contract, Workspace or Flow.
 It was designed to allow the user to maintain a better resource balance, and minimize the possibility of failure due to overuse.
 The resources that you can limit are RAM and CPU.

 Quotas can be set per Contract, per Workspace and per Flow, depending on the requirements.
-If a quota is enabled, but not defined, a default value in  will be set.
+If a quota is enabled, but not defined, a default value will be set.
 To set a quota, a user needs a corresponding Service Account.

 >**Please Note**, that you can set the Workspace quota higher than Contract quota, but there is no practical sense in doing so.
 Workspace quota will just become redundant.

 You can see the actual resource usage on the dedicated page.
+You can also use [API calls]({{site.data.tenant.apiDocsUri}}/v2#/quota%20usages) to get this information.
 The usage is shown per Contract, per Workspace and per Flow.

 Also on the histogram you can see the RAM quota overuse.
 If you go over the set RAM quota value the overused part will show in red.